 ‘Little Library’ Opens In Palm Springs

-Palm Springs’ Twin Palms Neighborhood organization has unveiled a new little free library on Navajo Road.
-The library, stocked with donated books, is a collaborative effort involving the community, local officials, and students from the College of the Desert.
+The Palm Springs Twin Palms neighborhood organization has unveiled a new little free library on Navajo Road.
+The library, is stocked with donated books, a collaborative effort involving the community, local officials, and students from the College of the Desert.
 The library aims to foster a love for reading and community engagement.
-Additionally, the organization has announced a $2,000 scholarship donation to the College of the Desert’s Architecture and environmental design department and its students.
+Additionally, the organization has announced a $2,000 scholarship donation to the College of the Desert’s architecture and environmental design department and its students.

 By: Pristine Villarreal